cs107e/cs107e.github.io/guides/gdb.md

     (gdb) stepi
     9   mov r1, #1

-Let's *examine* memory to see if the it has the right contents.
+Let's *examine* memory to see if it has the right contents.

     (gdb) x 0x20200008
     0x20200008: 0x00000001